Lebanon Travel Advisory

 Travel Advisory

-Lebanon - Level 3: Reconsider Travel
+Lebanon - Level 4: Do Not Travel

 O D K E N H U T C

 U.S. citizens in Lebanon should be aware that consular officers from the U.S. Embassy are not always able to travel to assist them.
-The Department of State considers the threat to U.S. government personnel in Beirut sufficiently serious to require them to live and work under strict security.
+The Department of State considers the threat to U.S. government personnel in Beirut serious enough to require them to live and work under strict security.
 The internal security policies of the U.S. Embassy may be adjusted at any time and without advance notice.

 Terrorist groups continue plotting possible attacks in Lebanon.
 Terrorists may conduct attacks with little or no warning targeting tourist locations, transportation hubs, markets/shopping malls, and local government facilities.